Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzLoadBalancerRuleConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmLoadBalancerRuleConfig** cmdlet adds a rule configuration to an Azure load balancer.
+The **Add-AzLoadBalancerRuleConfig** cmdlet adds a rule configuration to an Azure load balancer.

 ## EXAMPLES

 ### Example 1: Add a rule configuration to a load balancer
 ```
-PS C:\>$slb = Get-AzureRmLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup" PS C:\> $slb | Add-AzureRmLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
+PS C:\>$slb = Get-AzLoadBalancer -Name "MyLoadBalancer" -ResourceGroupName "MyResourceGroup" PS C:\> $slb | Add-AzLoadBalancerRuleConfig -Name "NewRule" -FrontendIPConfiguration $slb.FrontendIpConfigurations[0] -Protocol "Tcp" -FrontendPort 3350 -BackendPort 3350 -EnableFloatingIP
 ```

 The first command gets the load balancer named MyLoadBalancer, and then stores it in the variable $slb.
-The second command uses the pipeline operator to pass the load balancer in $slb to **Add-AzureRmLoadBalancerRuleConfig**, which adds the rule configuration named NewRule.
+The second command uses the pipeline operator to pass the load balancer in $slb to **Add-AzLoadBalancerRuleConfig**, which adds the rule configuration named NewRule.

 ## PARAMETERS